-Graduates of the School of Pharmacy, further to the basic knowledge of their discipline and profession are able to: 1) apply knowledge in practice, 2) communicate in a foreign language, 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and designe and manage projects, 7) respect diversity, multiculturalism and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) view themselves as well as others critically, 10) promote free, inductive and deductive thinking.
+Graduates of the School of Pharmacy, further to the basic knowledge of their discipline and profession are able to: 1) apply Graduates or the school of Fharmacy, further to the basic knowledge or their discipline and profession are able to: 1) apply knowledge in practice, 2) communicate in a foreign lenguage, 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and designe and manage projects, 7) respect diversity, multiculturalism and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) view themselves as well as others critically, 10) promote free, inductive and deductive

-4.3 Programme details (e.g. modules or units studied and individual grades/marks/credits obtained):
+Programme details (e.g. modules or units studied and individual grades/marks/credits obtained):

-Togramme the successfully completed practical training of 4 quarters (60 ECTS).
-Courses that the student has successfully attended, as well as subjects for which the student has received recognition or exemption (COR = Core courses, COM = Compulsory courses belonging to the selected specialization, ELC = Elective courses, ELM=Elective courses belonging to the selected specialization, FLE = Foreign Language (Foreign Language is taught from 1 to 6 semesters and contributes as one grade in the Degree), EX = Exchange, DIS = Dissertation):
+The student has successfully completed practical training of 4 quarters (60 ECTS).

+Courses that the student has successfully attended, as well as subjects for which the student has received recognition or exemption (COR = Corre courses, COM = Compulsory courses belonging to the selected specialization, ELC = Elective courses, ELM =Elective courses belonging to the selected specialization, FLE = Foreign Language (Foreign Language is taught from 1 to 6 semesters and contributes as one grade in the Degree), EX = Exchange, DIS = Dissertation):

-Code Courses Туре ECTS Grade Examination ECTS credits period Grading
+Code Courses Type ECTS Grade Examination ECTS credits period Grading